thomas21-jquerry/sudoku_solver/README.md

 All the backtracking code can be found in public/js folder.

 ## Working
-you can provide the sudoku grid with any value in the respective field. click on solve bit to automatically solve the sudoku board
+You can provide the sudoku grid with any value in the respective field.
+Click on solve bit to automatically solve the sudoku board

 You can see the website at https://sudoku-solver-backtracking.herokuapp.com/